 The prompt requirements document format

-Section 1: Feature context (2–3 sentences)
+Section 1: Feature context (2 to 3 sentences)

 State what the feature does and why it exists.
-Keep this short — the AI coding agent needs context, not a business case.
+Keep this short, the AI coding agent needs context, not a business case.

 This feature adds a password reset flow to allow users who have forgotten their password to regain access without contacting support.
 It is triggered from the login screen and delivered via email.
 Security requirements: token expiry (15 min), single-use, no account enumeration.